Cranial mononeuropathy VI

 If your provider diagnoses swelling or inflammation of, or around the nerve, medicines called corticosteroids may be used.

 Sometimes, the condition disappears without treatment.
 If you have diabetes, you'll be advised to keep tight control of your blood sugar level.

 The provider may prescribe an eye patch to relieve the double vision.
 The patch can be removed after the nerve heals.

 Treating the cause may improve the condition.
 Even when no cause is found, recovery is usually complete.

 Complications may include permanent vision changes.

 When to Contact a Medical Professional

-Call your health care provider if you have double vision.
+Call your provider if you have double vision.

 There is no way to prevent this condition.
-Persons with diabetes may reduce the risk by controlling their blood sugar.
+People with diabetes may reduce the risk by controlling their blood sugar.